 *NOTE: Authors using the Royalty Share legacy pricing will earn 60% and 42%.
 But all users in monthly subscription plans for ebook distribution will earn the full royalty rates.

-Yes we can!
+We are also aware and have solutions to alleviate it.
 We want to make sure you get the highest royalties possible, so our algorithm will automatically adjust the digital list price (DLP) that you set.
 This offsets any random price discounting by Google.

 NOTE: This does not apply to any ebooks that fall within the price ranges in question 2 above, because Google does not discount ebooks within those ranges.